Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

    component it will reset its CFS error count to 0 and disable it in CFS.
 It is disabled in order to prevent CFS from immediately triggering a configuration.
 The components will be automatically re-enabled when they boot.

+   This can be run on any NCN where the Cray CLI is configured.
+See [Configure the Cray CLI](../configure_cray_cli.md).

    ```bash
    ncn-mw# cray cfs components list --status failed | jq .[].id -r | while read -r xname ; do